toshikisaito1005/mycasa_standalone/README.md

 mycasa_evalclean.py
 ============
 This script creates an html report.
 This reports provides some diagnositic plots which are useful for evaluating CLEAN quality.
+An example of the report can be found at report_evalclean_example/.

 mycasa_compare.py
 ============